y-lily/snippets/python/decorator-usage.md

     ...
 ```

-Now, when you put a certain combination of decorators on a Box object, you can typehint it using their protocols.
+Now, when you add a certain combination of decorators on a Box object, you can typehint it using their protocols.

 ```Python